 Buying Guide

 A protective covering is included for travel and clean storage.
-Fever Alert® glow feature indicates a fever.
+The Fever Alert® glow feature indicates a fever, and the memory feature recalls the last reading to help monitor a child’s progress.

 Accuracy

-The sensitivity increased to 92 percent when oral readings were adjusted upward by 0.5°F, but the specificity decreased to 76 percent.
+The pacifier thermometer was 72 percent sensitive and 97 percent specific in detecting fever.
+When oral readings were adjusted upward by 0.5°F, the sensitivity increased to 92 percent, but the specificity decreased to 76 percent.

 How to Sterilize